codatio/codat-docs/docs/lending/overview.md

 banner_class: lending
 banner_icon: "/img/logos/products/logo_assess_clear.svg"
 banner_image: "/img/banners/assess.png"
-banner_text: "Lending helps you make smarter credit decisions on small businesses by enabling you to pull your customers' latest data from the operating systems they are already using.
-You can use that data for automating decisioning and surfacing new insights on the customer, all via one API."
+banner_text: "Lending helps you make smarter credit decisions on small businesses by enabling you to pull your customers' latest data from the systems they are already using.
+Use that data for automating decisions and surfacing new insights on the customer, all via one API."
 video_url: "https://www.youtube.com/embed/4zLgo0iP6MI"
 video_text: What is Lending API?
 ---